 I wanted to explore how these female faces that feel so commonly circulated, could become something else.
 This series is a reconsideration of the perfect faces we encounter persistently throughout the internet and advertising.

-Recent works Vowels are faces seen through small holes, peep holes.
+Recent works Vowels are faces seen through small holes.
 These faces are undergoing a close investigation which separates the face into just three identifying features and a new skin.
-Again the faces are taken from magazine sources.
-These explore the intimacy of stranger's faces.
-Eerie, distant and familiar, there is a question about what is the subject and what is the substance of these photographs.
+There is a question about what is the subject and what is the substance of these photographs.
 As images, they play on many films that explore the face through masks such as Almodovar’s The Skin I Live In or Bogart in Dark Passage, faces that are about to make a revelation to the viewer.
 This is the character’s transitional moment.
 These faces lack the dimensionally of a human face, they are missing their noses, cheeks, their structure.
-Without these boundaries the faces are pulled apart.
 All of the Vowels pieces are made through processes that inevitably lead to variation like a recipe with different results.

 I'm interested in how the physicality of photographs can question the flatness of images or the way we experience images in our internet-based daily lives.

 Tell us about something life changing you discovered through your work

 Before I got my first SLR camera at age 16 I went on a sixth form college trip to Florence.
 The entire trip, I was desperate to take photographs and frame what I was seeing for the first time.
 I wanted to have these to reference later.
 At the time, I'd never been somewhere that seemed so colourful and exotic as Italy.
 The following year I got my camera and took my Photography A Level.
 The darkroom again encapsulated the magic of making and also the sense of controlling and playing with the outcomes of your own work.
 I loved going there.